Skip to main content

 Advice for teachers and parents on how to prepare for and approach the subject.
 Understand ways you can reflect on your own biases and emotions in relation to conflict, how to ensure your sharing the best information with learners so that you can more confidently teach this topic.

-3. How to prepare what to say to learners: A humanitarian approach
+3. How to prepare what to say to learners: a humanitarian approach

 Use these key steps to evaluating how to approach this topic with learners and consider how they are feeling emotionally about conflict that may be ongoing.